 Federal student loan forbearance can offer temporary relief if you’re struggling financially.
-With forbearance, you can get your monthly payments reduced or paused entirely for a set time period.
-While this is similar to how deferment works, there’s an important difference between deferment vs. forbearance.
-In forbearance, interest will still accrue on your student loans, but it won’t if they’re in deferment.
+You can get your monthly payments reduced or paused entirely for a set time period.
+While this is similar to deferment, interest will still accrue on your student loans, but it won’t if they’re in deferment.

 You can apply for forbearance by submitting a request to your student loan servicer.
 In some cases, you may need to meet specific eligibility requirements to qualify.

 Income-Driven Repayment Plans

 Changing the repayment plan on your federal loans may be an option if you can’t afford your monthly student loan payments.
 Borrowers on a standard 10-year repayment plan may want to switch to an income-driven repayment plan.
 These plans have extended repayment terms of 20 to 25 years, and your monthly payments will vary depending on your earnings and family size.

 If you decide refinancing is the best course for your student loans, ELFI can help.* Potential benefits of student loan refinancing with ELFI include low rates, lower payments, longer repayment terms, and the option to consolidate multiple loans into a single, more manageable monthly payment.